ShahadatHasan623/ShahadatHasan623/README.md

 <p align="center">
 I am Shahadat, a passionate <b>MERN Stack Developer</b> from Bangladesh with a love for building modern, responsive, and user-friendly web applications.
 I enjoy turning ideas into reality using clean, efficient code, and I am always eager to learn and adapt to new technologies.
-With a strong foundation in <b>React, Node.js, and MongoDB</b>, I aim to create impactful digital experiences. 🚀
+With a strong foundation in <b>React, Node.js, MongoDB, and Next.js</b>, I aim to create impactful digital experiences. 🚀
 </p>

 ---